-Nature lovers should hit secluded Bennion Beach for sunset-over-sea gazing with a bottle of local bubbles wedged in the sand, or seek out the riverside Coombe Reserve in Mosman Park to amp up the romantic vibe.
+Nature-lovers should hit secluded Bennion Beach for sunset-over-sea gazing with a bottle of local bubbles wedged in the sand or seek out the riverside Coombe Reserve in Mosman Park to amp up the romantic vibe.

-Splash the cash: Take a private chopper from Hillarys Boat Harbour to Rottnest Island, combining aerial eye candy with an intimate picnic at local’s fave, Fay’s Bay.
+Where to splash the cash: Take a private chopper from Hillarys Boat Harbour to Rottnest Island, combining aerial eye candy with an intimate picnic at local’s fave, Fay’s Bay.

 Cheap date?
 Drive to the top of Kalamunda’s Zig Zag Scenic Drive for romantic views of twinkling city lights.

 Laura Bronner is a travel writer based in Mexico City.